vmware/vsphere-automation-sdk-python/README.md

 samples require the vSphere Management SDK packages (pyVmomi) to be installed on the client.
 The samples have been developed to work with python 2.7, 3.3, 3.4 and 3.5.
 (TODO: verify 3.6)

-## Supported vSphere Releases:
+## Supported vCenter Releases:
-vSphere 6.0 and 6.5.
+vCenter 6.0 and 6.5.
 Certain APIs and samples that are introduced in 6.5 release, such as vCenter, Virtual Machine and Appliance Management.
-Plesae refer to notes in each sample for detailed compatibility information.
+Plesae refer to the notes in each sample for detailed compatibility information.

 ## Quick Start Guide
 This document will walk you through getting up and running with the Python SDK Samples.